Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 #### Step 2.
 Create a new app

 Click the 'Create new app' button, then click the 'Start from scratch' button.
-Name your app (only use letters, no spaces or special characters).
+Name your app (only use letters, no spaces or special characters) - we'll name our app `Form`.
 Budibase will generate a URL for you.
 If you are happy with the URL, click 'Create app'.

 #### Step 3.
 Set up your database

 For demonstration purposes, we will use the Budibase DB as our data source.
 This is the easiest fastest way to build a public form with Budibase.

 _You can also build forms using MySQL, Postgres, Airtable, MongoDB, Rest, and more.
 We'll cover each of these data sources in a different tutorial._

 Click Budibase DB, then click 'Continue'.
 Name your table: 'Public Form'.
 And finally, click the 'Create' button.